PyChina/weekly/content/Issue/issue-14.md

 This article highlights the uWSGI emperor mode.
 It is a special uWSGI instance that will monitor specific events and will spawn/stop/reload instances on demand.
 Pretty awesome.

 - [Python HOWTOs](http://docs.python.org/release/3.1.5/howto/index.html) (python.org)
-This is a collection of HOWTOs modelled after the Linux Documentation Project’s HOWTO collection that is maintained in the python documentation.
-It has a bit of everything from “Curses programming with Python” to “Use Python in the web”.
+This is a collection of HOWTOs modelled after the Linux Documentation Project's HOWTO collection that is maintained in the python documentation.
+It has a bit of everything from "Curses programming with Python" to "Use Python in the web".
 Definitely worth checking out.

 # 是也乎